 The correct answer is: B

-A step-up transformer operates based on electromagnetic induction, which requires a changing magnetic field.
+A step-up transformer needs a changing magnetic field to work.

 47. A body starts with an initial velocity of \( 20 \, \text{m s}^{-1} \) and moves with a uniform acceleration, \( a \), for 15 seconds.
 Which of the following equations represents the distance, \( S \), travelled?